-One of these major changes is the rebalancing of the national economy which will accelerate once High Speed Two (HS2) opens in 2026.
-The new railway will provide significant capacity to link London with the Midlands and North, and commuter towns north of London.
-HS2 will deliver journey times and reliability that will bring many towns and cities within easy commuting distance of the capital.
+Source: HS2, 2018 / HM Land Registry UK House Price Index, 2017 deliver journey times and reliability that will bring many towns and cities within easy commuting distance of the capital.
 Figure 12 illustrates how popular commuter destinations in the Coast to Capital area compare with new HS2 destinations in terms of journey times and house prices.
 In short, HS2 will allow other parts of the country to compete effectively with our area as a natural destination for the professional population and businesses of London.
+Building on this, the following section explores the further challenges and risks to our future economic performance according to the five foundations of productivity which are set out in the Industrial Strategy.
+These are the fundamental issues which are likely to arise within the local economy over the coming years and the impact that they will have on our productivity and competitiveness.